cyber-wojtek/BitSetCpp/README.md

 ## Key Features
-- **Efficient and Optimized Operations:** CppBitSet prioritizes performance, providing heavily optimized read and write operations.
+- **Efficient and Optimized Operations:** this library prioritizes performance, providing heavily optimized read and write operations.
 It's designed to handle bit manipulation tasks with minimal overhead.
 - **Comprehensive Functionality:** Supports a wide range of operations, including iteration, bitwise operations (AND, OR, XOR, NOT), comparison, conversion to and from strings, and more.
 - **Iterators:** Iterator types (`iterator`, `const_iterator`, `reverse_iterator`, `const_reverse_iterator`) are provided for easy traversal and manipulation of bits within the bitset.
 - **Flexible Constructors:** Offers multiple constructors for initializing bitsets from bool values, block values, other bitset instances, C-style strings, pointers to strings, and `std::basic_string` instances.
-- **Dynamic-Size Version:** A dynamic-size version of the bitset class is also available, offering flexibility in handling variable-sized bit sequences.
+- **Fixed and Dynamic Size Support:** Both a fixed and dynamic size version of the bitset class is available, offering flexibility in handling variable-sized bit sequences.
 - **Main Classes:**
   - `bitset<BlockType, Size>`: Represents a fixed-size BitSet with a specified block type and size.
   - `dynamic_bitset<BlockType>`: Represents a dynamic-size BitSet with a specified block type.

 ## How To Use
-To use the CppBitSet library in your project, follow these steps:
+To use the this library in your project, follow these steps:
 1. **Download:** Download the newest available release package from the [releases page](https://github.com/cyber-wojtek/BitSetCpp/releases).
-2. **Integration:** Add the downloaded header file (`BitSet.hpp` or similar) to your project.
+2. **Integration:** Add the downloaded header file (`bitset.hpp` or similar) to your project.
 3. **Include:** Include the header file in your source files where you need to use the bitset functionality.
-4. **Usage:** Start using the `bitset` class in your code by creating instances, performing operations, and utilizing its features as needed.
+4. **Usage:** Start using the `bitset` or `dynamic_bitset` class in your code by creating instances, performing operations, and utilizing its features as needed.

-Here's a basic example of how to use CppBitSet:
+Here's a basic example of how to use this library:

 ```cpp
 #include "woj/bitset.hpp"